brutal-org/brutal/book/style/naming.md

 ## BID

-- snake_case for all methodes
+- snake_case for all methods
 - CONST_CASE for all constants
 - PascalCase for all types